 Students must follow the guidelines for dissertation proposal meetings and final orals outlined in Section IX below.
-The Cognition and Cognitive Neuroscience area group expects a presentation of the dissertation just prior to the oral defense in a public format that is open to the broader University community.
-The committee may choose to conduct the oral defense portion of the meeting with only committee members present.
+The dissertation proposal must contain a substantive portion of the thesis work that has not been carried out yet, and the proposal shall be passed by the end of the 4th year.
+The Cognition and Cognitive Neuroscience area group requires a presentation of the dissertation just prior to the oral defense in a public format that is open to the broader University community.
+The oral defense portion of the meeting is typically conducted with only the committee members present.
 Deliberations concerning the student's qualifications and performance in the defense will always be limited to committee members.